maurosampietro/UltraMapper.Csv/README.md

 # About UltraMapper-based parsers

-UltraMapper makes it easy to write a performant, full-fledged parser of any kind, from scratch and in little time.
+UltraMapper makes it easy to write a performant parser of any kind, from scratch and in little time.

 Every parser performs two basic tasks: the actual text analysis and a mapping step.

 UltraMapper and UltraMapper.Parsing allows you to completely separate the two steps leading to clear and straightforward code.
 You are only in charge of implementing the text-analysis part

-Even though much more than just basic funcionality has already been implemented; this repository is still considered a beta.
+**Even though much more than just basic funcionality has already been implemented; this repository is still considered a beta**